hannutt/FlaskApi/README.md

 The JavaScript function always creates the correct number of html input fields using the for-loop and createElement methods.
 The MySQL table selected in the example image has a total of 5 columns, so editing its records requires the same number of input fields

-You can select a record to edit by double-clicking the record. klikkauk activates a jQuery function that transfers the data of the record to the input fields.
+You can select a record to edit by double-clicking the record.
+Click activates a jQuery function that transfers the data of the record to the input fields.

 ![alt text](static/images/flaskSQL.png)